Challenger banks must get the basics of customer experience right - Banking CX Part 2

 Promise and expectations are shaping customer sentiment

 Our analysis found that overall sentiment toward the brand of each challenger product was highly reflective of factors such as the online experience and customer support, but also expectations.
-Consumers appear to have had very high expectations for challenger banks, particularly Atom, Monzo and Metro Bank, which have received a lot of media attention for their attempts to disrupt the established banks.
-This has in turn led to negative sentiment when such high expectations have not been met.
-At Atom Bank in particular, negative sentiment toward the brand overall was centred around failing to offer a promised high interest rate to enough customers to meet demand and waiting lists to register.
-Similarly at Metro Bank, some negative sentiment was generated by the app not fulfilling the promise of the brand to truly challenge established banks, offering only the same or less functionality than well known UK retail banks.
-These examples may to fade into memory as time moves on, however they demonstrate the need to balance customer attraction and manage expectations.
+Consumers appear to have had very high hopes for challenger banks, notably Atom, Monzo and Metro Bank, which have received a lot of media attention for their attempts to disrupt the established banks.
+This has, in turn, led to negative sentiment when such high expectations have not been met.
+At Atom Bank, in particular, negative sentiment toward the brand overall was centered around failing to offer a promised high-interest rate to enough customers to meet demand and waiting lists to register.
+Similarly, at Metro Bank, some negative sentiment was generated by the app not fulfilling the promise of the brand to truly challenge established banks, offering only the same or less functionality than well known UK retail banks.
+These examples may fade into memory as time moves on.
+However, they demonstrate the need to balance customer attraction and manage expectations.

-With ambitous growth targets, it is important that challenger banks get the customer experience right in order to be successful at attracting and retaining customers, starting with the basics.
-Offering a user friendly experience that can be relied upon for a range of banking transactions is more important to customers than gimmicks.
-While some challengers are clearly doing the right thing in many areas, it is clear that there is room for improvement.
-Our deep learning and artificial inteligence technology allows you to understand every piece of customer feedback across channels to provide an aggregate view of what drives experiences and where to optimise for growth.
+With ambitious growth targets, it is important that challenger banks get the customer experience right to be successful at attracting and retaining customers, starting with the basics.
+Offering a user-friendly experience that can be relied upon for a range of banking transactions is more important to customers than gimmicks.
+While some challengers are doing the right thing in many areas, it is clear that there is room for improvement.
+Our deep learning and artificial intelligence technology allow you to understand every piece of customer feedback across channels to provide an aggregate view of what drives experiences and where to optimise for growth.